levicrews/template-notebook/README.md

-This repository contains a project template.
+This repository contains a template for notebooks or non-research projects.
-I intend this repo as the common starting point for research projects.
-It can also be used to onboard new co-authors and research assistants.
 Download the repository and compile `logbook/logbook.tex` to get started.